cgreenhalgh/daoplayer/docs/fileformat.md

 If the scene has Javascript code specified in `onload` or `onupdate` then this is executed first, as appropriate (i.e. `onload` if the scene is being loaded and `onupdate` if it has already been loaded and is being updated).

 If a volume function returns an array then this is assumed to define a piece-wise linear-interpolated function of `trackTime` (in seconds).
 For example, a smooth fade in over three seconds at the start of the track would be `[0,0,3.0,1.0]`.

+(planned!)
+If the `pos` of a track ref is a String then it is evaluated as a javascript expression.
+Expected return should be an array of alternating `sceneTime`,`trackPos` (time) values.
+As each scene time is reached the track position jumps to the specified track time.

 ### Standard variables